moj-analytical-services/user-guidance/source/documentation/data-docs/amazon-s3.md

 your_df <- s3_read(read.csv, "s3://your_bucket/your_key.csv")
 ```

-You can find out more about how to use these and other functions in [the documentation](https://daroczig.github.io/botor/reference/index.html) or by using the help operator in RStudio (for example, `?botor::s3_read`).
+You can find out more about how to use these and other functions in the [Migrating to botor](../../appendix/botor.html#migrating-to-botor) appendix, the [botor documentation](https://daroczig.github.io/botor/reference/index.html) or by using the help operator in RStudio (for example, `?botor::s3_write`).

 ### JupyterLab